Meetings

 Peace Poster Contest

 This Junior High art contest has a different theme each year but the focus is always on some aspect of peace.
 The Mount Pearl Lions Club sponsors a contest at St Peter's Junior High and Mount Pearl Intermediate.
 Winners are selected from each school and their posters are sent to a District N-4 contest where posters are submitted from all participating schools in the District.
 The Club provides a financial award to the winning student and a financial gift to the school in support of the art program.
-The 2011 winner of the CBS Lions Club contest, also won the District, then the Multiple District level and his poster has been submitted to Lions Clubs International for competition at the world level.
+The 2011 winner of the CBS Lions Club contest, also won the District, then the Multiple District level and his poster was submitted to Lions Clubs International for competition at the world level.
+More recently, MPLC entries have progressed to the District level competition.

 Playground Equipment